Attraction tickets | TicketLens

 How long should I plan for a trip to the aquarium?

 It will take you about 2 to 3 hours to see everything inside the aquarium, possibly slightly longer if you’re intending to watch the dolphin show or one of the films shown in the 4D cinema.
 Parents with small children might also need to take a slower pace so that their children can enjoy everything.
-If you’re intending to visit the Museu de les Ciències as part of a combo ticket then you should plan a whole day for the trip, seeing one attraction in the morning and the other in the afternoon.
+Visitors planning to use a combo ticket to also visit the Museu de les Ciències should consider allocating a whole day for the experience, with one attraction scheduled for the morning and the other for the afternoon.
 Read more.

 Is the aquarium handicapped accessible?